What is the Difference Between Management and Administration?

 Decision-making | Managers make strategic and tactical decisions, setting goals and formulating plans to achieve them. | Administrators implement policies, procedures, and rules established by management. |

-Following are the difference between administration and management.
+Following are the differences between administration and management.

-- Management is the process of managing people at every level.
-From an individual to a team, it is done at micro and macro level.
-Within each level of the hierarchy, there are managers working to ensure smooth workflow.
-On the other hand, the administration is at an upper level where high level authorities are involved.
+- Management is the process of managing people at every level, from an individual to a team.
+It is done at the micro and macro levels.
+Within each level of the hierarchy, managers work to ensure a smooth workflow.
+On the other hand, administration is at an upper level, where high-level authorities are involved.
 This is done on a macro level.

 - Administration represents creating plans and actions to achieve the objectives of the company.
-Management is the process of implementing these plans to achieve the final goal.
+Management is the process of implementing these plans to reach the final goal.

-- Administrative functions are legislative in nature, whereas managerial functions are executive in nature.
+- Administrative functions are legislative, whereas managerial functions are executive.

-- In administration, decisions related to the people involved in accomplishing a set of task are taken.
+- In administration, decisions are made regarding the people involved in accomplishing a set of tasks.
 This means that administrators decide which professionals are appropriate for a particular objective.
-On the other hand, management involves making decisions on actionable items that will help in achieving that goal.
+On the other hand, management involves making decisions on actionable items to help achieve that goal.

-Let us take a look at the summary to understand administration and management difference:
+Let us take a look at the summary to understand the differences between administration and management:

 Parameter | Management | Administration |